Deep monotonic networks with residual skips#

 since g_α, g_β > 0 (strict, for all α, β) and both Jacobian entries are 0: a positive-weighted sum of non-decreasing functions is non-decreasing. ∎

-At init α = β = 0 g_α = 1, g_β 1e-3 y skip(x).
-A stack of blocks starts approximately equal to the identity (for uniform width) regardless of depth, so signal and gradient propagate at approximately unit scale — the standard ResNet warm-start argument, applied here to the monotone setting.
-This avoids the plain-stack blow-up that renders depth ≥ 8 untrainable.
+At init α = β = 0 g_α = 1.
+With the current default (softplus, g_β(0) = ln 2 0.69) the block still starts ≈ identity, because near-zero-init F makes F(x) 0 dominate the product: y 1·skip(x) + 0.69·(≈0) skip(x).
+(Under the pre-fix default, scaled_elu with a random F, the block also started ≈ identity — but for the wrong reason, and it stayed that way; see Trap 1 above.)
+Either way, a stack of blocks starts approximately equal to the identity for uniform width, regardless of depth, so signal and gradient propagate at approximately unit scale at init — the standard ResNet warm-start argument, applied here to the monotone setting.
+This is what avoids the plain-stack blow-up that renders depth ≥ 8 untrainable.
+It is a claim about forward stability: it says nothing about whether F ends up doing anything useful once training starts (see Experiments below).

-The residual branch F is a K-deep plain sub-stack, which from the absolute-init analysis blows up its variance by depth approximately 4–8.
-The skip re-centers only every K layers.
-Hence K must be ≤ the plain-blowup depth: K ≤ 4 keeps each F well-conditioned; K = 8 lets F explode internally before the skip can help.
-Small K also means more identity-dominated blocks (each does less work), so K = 2 balances conditioning against per-block expressiveness: it keeps each sub-stack short enough to stay well-conditioned while giving each block enough capacity to contribute.
+F itself is a K-deep plain sub-stack (sub_depth = K), which — from the mixed-init analysis — blows up its own internal variance by depth ≈ 4–8, same as any plain monotone stack.
+The skip re-centers only every K layers, so once F actually engages, K must stay ≤ the plain-blowup depth: K 4 keeps each F well-conditioned; K = 8 lets F explode internally before the next skip can help.
+Small K also means more identity-dominated blocks (each does less work), so K = 2 (the default) balances conditioning against per-block expressiveness.
+This conditioning argument is independent of the two-traps fix — it constrains F’s internal conditioning whenever F is doing real work — but it was, until this fix, untested in practice, because pre-fix F never engaged enough to exercise it.

 Experiments#